Top Tips For First-Time Royal Ascot Racegoers

 Royal Ascot is one of the most prestigious horse racing meetings globally, attracting some of the “big names of society” to Ascot Racecourse for five days of unparalleled racing.

 It also sits proudly as the jewel in the crown of the British sporting and social season, making it one of the most sought after events in the summer calendar.
-In 2023, it returns in full grandeur to celebrate Her Majesty the Queen II’s Platinum Jubilee.
+In 2024, it returns in full grandeur.

 So if you’re attending for the first time this year – you’re in for a fabulous time.